mmesser1970/PowerShell-Scripts-Library/README.md

 -Find-InstalledPrograms: Displays all installed software on a local computer.

+-Force-MachinePolicy: Force the "SCCM" Configuration Manager to execute the Machine Policy on a remote computer.

 -PC_Refresh_Asset_Inventory: Exports asset information to an Excel Workbook.

 Scripts to come:

 -Fill-ADPCDescription: Updates computer information in Active Directory for online connected devices.

--Force-MachinePolicy: Force the Configuration Manager to execute the Machine Policy on a computer.

 -Get-AllADComputerInfo: Retrieves all computers from Active Directory.